 2. Has been Teacher's Helper at school.
 She's coming out of her shell a bit, and apparently has a knack for telling the other kids what they're supposed to be doing.

 3. Has been wearing her ducky boots rain or shine.
-Mostly because if they're not on her feet, Marty's got his grubby hands on them.
+Mostly because if they're not on her feet, Marty's got his grubby hands on them.4.
+Has been getting ready for bed as quickly as possible so she can have two stories instead of one.
+She especially likes to make sure that she and Marty are wearing matching pajamas.

 Last but not least, please enjoy my April video roundup: